Updated: Jul 20

 In unfolding Scripture, the story begins in a garden and ultimately ends in a city.
 Sin entered the world distorting God’s creation leaving mankind in desperate need of redemption.
 Jesus Christ is that redemption, making all things new by his Spirit which dwells in the hearts of His people.
 Our idea started out as a way to create a collaborative environment meant to be a CATALYST for the local church AND the community AND be self-sustaining.
 Our mission has always been to start and strengthen healthy church plants in Barranquilla, Colombia and South America that are advancing God’s Kingdom through the power of the Gospel message.

 So God gave us a plan!
 We wanted to create a place and a program that pastors and church planters (a fancy word for pastors that believe in starting new churches) could utilize a space that would be either low-cost or free, connect with the community, and support them financially while allowing them to spend the quality time in professional development and loving on their congregations.
-With that, The Nest was born.
+With that, Co.Laborwas born.
 The Nest is a co-working space provider.
 Co-working was the perfect fit for what we were trying to achieve.
 Why?
 At the heart of co-working is the desire to be in community.
 A community of business owners, entrepreneurs, and employees from diverse backgrounds working in the same space that have an open mind toward collaboration.
 If you don't know what co-working is, take a look at this link to find out more.
+Or you can check out Remote Job Tips to see why co-working is such an advantage for some groups of workers/business owners/entrepreneurs.

 The church planter's incubator is a unique concept.
 The incubator model allows for a new church plant to become self-sufficient spiritually and financially.
 This incubation period is set to allow a window of success for a pastor and regular attenders.
 The period can range from 1 to 2 years.
 The goal is to “incubate” church plants and planters in order to give them a year to be equipped and shepherded by experienced pastors.
 This will allow the local planter a viable pathway to spiritual, financial, and operational success.
 The year-long intensive will allow the planters to avoid the concerns of personal funding and rent for their church site at the same time learning within a group of 6-8 others in the same phase of planting.
 The program will focus on not only theological training but also working through church administration, evangelism, and community development.
 It is a unique way to not only train these pastors in the community but really empower them to take the Gospel to different parts of the community to see more churches started.